 Time frame: Up to 12 Weeks

-It is used to evaluate swallowing function.
+DDS is used to evaluate swallowing function.
 It is a valid and reliable swallowing disorder assessment tool developed and standardised in child and adult populations diagnosed with intellectual and developmental disabilities.
 It is based on video-recording and observation of a typical meal in which the child consumes foods appropriate to his/her diet.
+DMSS is an ordinal scale that classifiesused to classify the severity of dysphagia into five levels based on the DDS score.

 Time frame: Up to 12 Weeks